giantswarm/docs/src/content/reference/fleet-management/migration_to_cluster_api.md

 ---
 title: Migration to Cluster API
-description: How the migration from our old AWS vintage management and workload clusters to Cluster API works.
+description: How the migration from our old AWS vintage management clusters to Cluster API works.
 weight: 20
 last_review_date: 2024-03-14
 owner: